The Southern US is known for a lot of things for sure, but if you’re looking for weird things to do in the South, this post is for you!

 Contributed by Julie McCool of Fun in Fairfax VA

 The Louisiana city of New Orleans is a super fun and quirky destination, known for its crazy parties and festivals.
 However, there are so many more attractions in New Orleans.
 The “Big Easy” is actually known to be a super haunted city, but there are tons of cool, weird things to experience without being spooked – we have a perfect family-friendly activity for you to check out.

 If you have to pick one tour during your time in New Orleans, go on a cemetery tour.
 It may sound a little weird, but we promise it’s awesome.
 You’ll want to book a tour at the most famous cemetery in the area – St. Louis Cemetery No. 1.
 A tour guide is required to enter this spot so definitely book online beforehand.

 St. Louis Cemetery was founded in 1789 and is listed on the National Register of Historic Places.
-This particular cemetery is the final resting place of the infamous and famous Voodoo Queen Marie Laveau, slave holder Delphine LaLaurie and the pirate Barthelemy Lafon.
-Don’t worry – your tour guide will give you all the details on the tour.
+This particular cemetery is the final resting place of the infamous and famous Voodoo Queen Marie Laveau, slaveholder Delphine LaLaurie and the pirate Barthelemy Lafon.
+Don’t worry – your tour guide will give you all the details about the tour.

 The tours are offered daily and only are $20 a person.
 We hope you have a fantastic, weird time on your tour!